 Through the process of reviewing the Alcohol and Other Drugs Policies and Procedures at Manor College, we have found that we are generally pleased with our progress to date.
-The number of student and staff incidents is low and our procedure for handling these instances is well documented and followed.
+The number of student and staff incidents, although increased from previous years, remains low compared to peer institutions.
 As with any review process, there are areas that could be improved upon and they are listed below in the Summary of Recommendations, Goals and Objectives.